zhaojunmeng/docker-sdp-perforce-server-for-unreal-engine/README.md

 ```

-If you want to run the image on NAS, you must save the image as a tar file, and load it on the NAS:
+If you want to run the image on NAS, you must save the image as a tar file, so you can upload it to the NAS.

 ```bash
 docker save perforce-sdp-server-for-unreal-engine:r22.2 -o perforce-sdp-server-for-unreal-engine-r22.2.tar
 ```

-### Run the image
+### 2. Run the image

 The first time you run a SDP instance, you must login as user 'perforce' using P4Admin, and change the default password.

 Details on how to run:

-### Customize
+### 3. Customize